steverozen/single-cell-2026/install-R-etc.md

 ##### If you prefer you can use Positron: https://posit.co/products/ide/positron/ or VS Code instead

-#### 3 In RStudio, in the console window, enter the following R command:
+#### 3 In RStudio (or other interactive development enironment), in an R cosole, enter the following R command:

 ```r
 install.packages(c('dplyr', 'Seurat', 'patchwork'), repos='https://cran.rstudio.com/')